Topological decoding of grid cell activity via path lifting to covering spaces: Results

 \subsection{Local paths can be reconstructed from grid cell activity in a two-dimensional environment}

 Finally, we tested the method on two-dimensional experimental data that is publicly shared in \cite{gardner_toroidal_2022}.
 Extracellular spikes from grid cells in layers II and III of MEC-parasubiculum were recorded while rats explored a square open-field arena of size $1.5 m \times 1.5 m$ (Fig.~\ref{fig:Gardner-comp}A).
 Six grid modules were identified by clustering.
-Here, we report the analysis on one of the datasets (rat $R$, module $1$, day $2$, OF).
+Here, we report the analysis on one of the datasets (rat $R$, module $1$, day $2$, OF), which consisted of 111 co-modular grid cells recorded over $21.1$ minutes ($T = 126,728$ time bins, 1 time bin = 10ms) of open-field foraging.

 Globally, the reconstructed path differed in overall shape from the true trajectory (Fig.~\ref{fig:Gardner-comp}B).
-However, when the analysis was restricted to shorter ``local paths" (40-second intervals), the reconstructed paths were highly consistent with the original movement paths (Fig.~\ref{fig:Gardner-comp}E-J).
-For example, the reconstructed paths in Fig.~\ref{fig:Gardner-comp}G and J resemble the geometry of the original local paths in Fig.~\ref{fig:Gardner-comp}E and H, despite requiring many non-trivial lifts across torus edges (Fig.~\ref{fig:Gardner-comp} F, I).
+However, when the analysis was restricted to shorter local paths corresponding to 20-second intervals, the reconstructed paths were highly consistent with the original movement paths (Fig.~\ref{fig:Gardner-comp}E-J).
+For example, the reconstructed paths in Fig.~\ref{fig:Gardner-comp}G and J resemble the geometry of the original local paths in Fig.~\ref{fig:Gardner-comp}E and H, despite requiring many non-trivial lifts across torus edges (Fig.~\ref{fig:Gardner-comp}F, I).

-To quantify the quality of local path reconstructions, we compared reconstruction errors between the original and lifted path segments against a baseline distribution of mismatched segment pairs.
-Local reconstructions had significantly lower errors (mean 0.120) than the null baseline (mean 0.288, s.d.
-0.089, Fig.~\ref{fig:Gardner-comp}K), confirmed by an independent t-test ($t(2015) = -14.5, p < 0.0001$).
+To quantify the quality of local path reconstructions, we compared the local reconstruction errors between the original and lifted path segments against a baseline distribution of mismatched segment pairs.
+Local reconstructions had significantly lower errors (mean 9.5\%) than the null baseline (mean 23.7\%, s.d.
+7.6\%, Fig.~\ref{fig:Gardner-comp}K), confirmed by an independent t-test ($t(2014) = -14.6, p < 0.0001$).
 These results establish that while global reconstructions may deviate from the true path, local trajectories can be faithfully recovered.